swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 ## Proposed solution

-Teaching the Type-checker and IRGen to ensure Reflection metadata is preserved in a binary if reflection-consuming APIs are used, will help to move the issue from runtime to compile time.
+Teaching the Type-checker and IRGen to ensure Reflection metadata is preserved in a binary if reflection-consuming APIs are used, will help to move the problem from runtime to compile time.

 To achieve that, a new marker protocol `Reflectable` will be introduced.
 Firstly, APIs developers will gain an opportunity to express a dependency on Reflection Metadata through a generic requirement of their functions, which will make such APIs safer.
 Secondly, during IRGen, the compiler will be able to selectively emit Reflection symbols for the types that explicitly conform to the `Reflectable` protocol, which will reduce the overhead from reflection symbols for cases when reflection is emitted but not consumed.

 ### Case Study 1:

-SwiftUI Framework:
+SwiftUI:
 ```swift
 protocol SwiftUI.View: Reflectable {}
 class NSHostingView<Content> where Content : View {